catherinedparnell/dali-frontend-challenge/README.md

 * I learned TypeScript so that I could build this challenge.
 I wanted to learn something new and I had a lot of fun doing it!
 * Since this was a front-end challenge I focused on learning more about functional components and state storage in redux with TypeScript instead of building an API, which I felt pretty comfortable doing.
 Instead I stepped out of my comfort zone so I could learn new technologies.

-# Getting Started with Create React App
+## This project was made with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).